bel28kent/hum-parser/documentation/parsers-and-converters.md

 	- spine joins successively
 	- spine splits are separated
 	- spine joins are separated
-	- spine splits are unordered, i.e. these are both valid:
+	- spine splits are unordered and can be simultaneous, i.e. these are all valid:
 		*^
 		*	*^